REHABILITATION AND PHYSICAL THERAPY

 • Identify fluid imbalances related to inflammation or postoperative edema

-• Monitor changes to determine efficacy of an exercise program and guide recommendations to ensure long-term success
+• Monitor changes to determine the efficacy of an exercise program and guide recommendations to ensure long-term success

 SEGMENTAL LEAN ANALYSIS